 Yes, rewards credit cards often come with other benefits that can help to take the sting out of the annual fee.
 These can include complimentary return flights, travel credits and airport lounge passes.
 A number of frequent flyer credit cards also offer complimentary travel insurance.

 Are there downsides to consider when comparing frequent flyer credit cards?

-Frequent flyer credit cards can come with valuable benefits, but there are a range of potential downsides to consider before you select a card.
+Frequent flyer credit cards can come with valuable benefits, but there is a range of potential downsides to consider before you select a card.
 These include:

 - Sign on bonus spend requirements.
 To take advantage of an introductory bonus point offer, you will generally need to spend a specific amount of money in a set period.

 Credit card bonus points offers are offered throughout the year.
 Currently, the highest bonus point offer we have covered is 75,000 bonus Velocity points with the American Express Velocity Platinum Credit Card.
 The Champagne Mile does not provide information on all rewards cards and there are higher offers available.

 Can a rewards credit card be linked directly with an airline?